hoosierhugh/angular_15_to_22_upgrade_demo/README.md

 `npm run build:mock` writes to `dist/homer-ui-mock`.
 Do not deploy that build as an authenticated service.
 Existing `npm run dev` and production builds retain normal authentication and backend behavior; they do not enable demo mode.

+## HOMER

+Homer is an open source telecommunications software, you can learn more about it here: [text](https://github.com/sipcapture/homer)